mciwing/mciwing.github.io/docs/python/control-structures/if.md

 must be defined prior to the loop, otherwise we will encounter a `#!python NameError`.

+Moreover, the variable must be updated within the loop to avoid an infinite loop.
+For example, if `#!python current_number` is not incremented by one, the condition `#!python current_number <= 5` will always evaluate to `#!python True`, leaving us stuck in an infinite loop.
+In such cases, simply click the `Stop` button (on the left-hand side of the respective code cell) to interrupt the execution.

 ???+ info "Addition assignment"

     In the above example, we used the `#!python +=` operator, referred to as